chef/automate/components/docs-chef-io/content/automate/chef_automate_profile.md

 ### Change the Date/Time Format

-You can select the date and time format amongst the five formats provided in Chef Automate.
+You can select one of five date and time formats.

 {{< figure src="/images/automate/date-time-format-in-profile.png" alt="Date/Time Format">}}